 - Then the radiator sends the fluid to the transmission cooler.

-- After getting it cooled down, the fluid is then delivered back to the transmission
+- After cooling it, the fluid is delivered back to the transmission.

 - This procedure continuously cycles.